RTFF: Random-to-Target Fabric Flattening Policy using Dual-Arm Manipulator: Results

 \subsubsection{Ablation studies}

-Ablations were performed on key RTFF components and MACT: the IL policy, VS, $\hat{M_t}$, and $\mathcal{E}_t$.
-The ablation conditions are: (i) \textit{Without IL:} Grasping points are still chosen by the trained IL policy for fairness, but execution proceeds with VS only. (ii) \textit{Without VS:} The IL policy runs for up to 90~s per trial, after which the episode is terminated and outcomes recorded. (iii) \textit{Without current predicted fabric mesh $\hat{M_t}$ and alignment error $\mathcal{E}_t$ embeddings:} Using the same data and hyperparameters, MACT (Fig.~\ref{fig:ACT}) was trained without $\hat{M_t}$ and $\mathcal{E}_t$ embeddings, retaining only the target mesh for RTFF.
+Ablations were performed on key RTFF components and MACT.
+The ablation conditions are: (i) \textit{Without (w/o) VS:} The IL policy runs for up to 90~s per trial, after which the episode is terminated and outcomes recorded. (ii) \textit{W/o current predicted fabric mesh $\hat{M_t}$ and alignment error $\mathcal{E}_t$ embeddings:} Retrain the MACT (Fig.~\ref{fig:ACT}) without $\hat{M_t}$ and $\mathcal{E}_t$ embeddings, with the depth image \(D_t\), robot states and the target mesh. (iii) \textit{With (w) segmented fabric depth \(D^\text{SEG}_t\), and w/o $\hat{M_t}$ and $\mathcal{E}_t$:} Retrain the MACT with the \(D^\text{SEG}_t\), $D_t$, robot states, and the target mesh as input.

-\paragraph*{Ablation study results} Rows~2--4 of Table~\ref{table:e1_result} report the results, with main findings: (i) \textit{Without IL:} The policy failed, as VS alone cannot converge under nonlinear fabric deformations with infinite \ac{DoF}, leading to uncontrollable dynamics. (ii) \textit{Without VS:} The policy avoids outright failures but shows larger errors and variance, reflecting unreliability (Fig.~\ref{fig:timeseries}, bottom row).
-Near the target, it fails to extract salient cues, leading to stationary behavior or repeated grasping at the same spot without moving the fabric. (iii) \textit{Without $\hat{M_t}$ and $\mathcal{E}_t$ embeddings:} Training MACT with only environment depth image and the desired mesh embeddings also fails.
-Without explicit correspondence between current and target states, MACT cannot learn RTFF from limited demonstrations.
-While it sometimes flattens wrinkles, it cannot rotate or translate the fabric to match the target pose.
+\paragraph*{Ablation study results} Rows~2--4 of Table~\ref{table:e1_result} report the results, with main findings: (i) \textit{W/o VS:} The policy avoids outright failures but shows larger errors and variance, reflecting unreliability (Fig.~\ref{fig:timeseries}, bottom row).
+Near the target, it fails to extract salient cues, leading to stationary behavior or repeated grasping at the same spot without moving the fabric. (ii) \textit{W/o $\hat{M}_t$ and $\mathcal{E}_t$, and (iii) w $D^\text{SEG}_t$:} Both variants fail.
+Without the mesh-based state estimate and error signal, MACT lacks explicit correspondence between the current and desired fabric states.
+Replacing them with $D^\text{SEG}_t$ provides geometrically ambiguous observations that the policy cannot exploit from limited demonstrations.
+In both cases, the policy occasionally flattens local wrinkles but fails to rotate or translate the fabric to match the target configuration.

 These results verify the central role of the mesh in the hybrid IL–VS policy.
-The mesh representation enables sample-efficient IL from few demonstrations, strengthens IL by providing a structured link between the current fabric state and the target, allowing for a smooth switching between IL and VS, and yields a well-defined representation that enables VS to converge $\hat{M_t}$ to the given target.
+The mesh representation enables sample-efficient IL from few demonstrations, strengthens IL by providing a structured link between the current fabric state and the target, allowing for a smooth switching between IL and VS, and yields a well-defined representation (\pr{3}) that enables VS to converge $\hat{M_t}$ to the given target (\pr{1}).